Models test potential influence of global warming on 2023 record-low Antarctic sea ice

 Diamond and her coauthors used the results of 18 CMIP models, examining long-term global climate simulations with and without human-caused climate change.
 The models simulated an ice extent as low as the 2023 event once every 2,650 years when accounting for known natural variability alone; strong climate change would shorten the time interval to 580 years.
 These changes suggest that warming due to human-produced greenhouse gases made the odds of 2023’s record-low ice extent four times more likely.

 The study shines a light on the distance between the 2023 event and what commonly used climate models say is “normal,” but it also raises questions.
 In an email conversation, Walter Meier, Mark Serreze, and Ted Scambos of the University of Colorado Boulder have expressed some skepticism that such a rare event—occurring only once in several centuries—would manifest in less than 50 years of continuous satellite monitoring.
-They surmise that the study might underestimate the variability of the ice-ocean-climate system, or the impacts of warming.
+They agree with the study authors that models might underestimate the variability of the ice-ocean-climate system, or the impacts of warming.

 “Models aren’t perfect, but they’re still one of the best tools available to do these kinds of estimates, given the relatively short satellite record,” Diamond responds.
 The estimates she and her coauthors have produced have uncertainty ranges attached.
 The 2,650-year estimate has an uncertainty range of 1,530 to 6,260 years (natural variability alone); the 580-year estimate has an uncertainty range of 300 to 1,120 years (incorporating strong warming).
 “Although the uncertainty ranges on these estimates are fairly large, we want to highlight the significant reduction in the return period, and a lack of overlap of their respective uncertainty ranges,” she continues.